Darius Gaiden: Music

 The soundtrack for Darius Gaiden was composed by Zuntata, the house band of Taito.
 The band's leader, Hisayoshi Ogura, was the director of the music.
 Ogura based its music on Jungian archetypes, presenting them in an operatic fashion.
 He describes the music for the first level, "Visionnerz", as being "the collapse of the ego given musical form".
 It uses lyrics pulled from other sources, which are based on the idea of "truth isn't what lies in front of you".
 Ogura intended the music to represent the game's dream-like stages and atmosphere.
-In an interview, he stated: "If you were looking at something and it changed in front of your eyes, and you suddenly realized that everything you thought was an indisputable truth a second ago wasn’t true at all, that would be a considerable shock to you.
+In an interview, he said: "If you were looking at something and it changed in front of your eyes, and you suddenly realized that everything you thought was an indisputable truth a second ago wasn't true at all, that would be a considerable shock to you.
 People in such situations would be unable to maintain their composure.
-They’d start to break down mentally.
-That’s the kind of concept I wanted to convey through "Visionnerz" and the music of Darius Gaiden".
+They'd start to break down mentally.
+That's the kind of concept I wanted to convey through "Visionnerz" and the music of Darius Gaiden".
 The band's sound engineer, Katsuhisa Ishikawa, designed the game's sound effects.

 The entire soundtrack was completed in order, with "Visionnerz" being the source of inspiration for most of the music.
 Unlike Taito's other game soundtracks, the one for Gaiden is synchronized to the gameplay and sound effects, which was possible through constant communication between programmers and sound designers.
 For the final stages, the music was made to change in tone when the boss shows up, creating an intense and ominous atmosphere.
 Ogura has claimed that Darius Gaiden is his favorite soundtrack in terms of direction.